imosquera/spinnaker/release/process.md

 ## Publishing

-These new release candidate release should be placed in a new repository under the `unstable` target in the Debian repository until it’s ready to be promoted, see the section +Spinnaker Release Process Technical Design Document: Testing below for more details.
+This new release candidate release should be placed in a new repository under the `unstable` target in the Debian repository until it’s ready to be promoted, see the section +Spinnaker Release Process Technical Design Document: Testing below for more details.

 Currently spinnaker packages are published to `bintray.com/spinnaker/debians` but we suggest that publishing to a new repo would reduce confusion.
 We suggest that the repo be named: `bintray.com/spinnaker/deb-releases` .